-- 3.2.1 Contributions received at least two months before a meeting may be translated (see clause 3.2.2 below) and will be posted in the original and, if applicable, in translated languages, on the web as soon as practicable after they are received.
-They will be printed and distributed at the beginning of the meeting only to the participants present who request paper copies. - 3.2.2 If a chairman, in agreement with the participants of his study group (or working party), states that his study group (or working party) is willing to use documents in the original language, no translations will be made. - 3.2.3 Contributions received by the Director less than two months but not less than ten calendar days before the date set for the opening of a meeting cannot be translated.
-They shall be posted on the web as soon as practicable after receipt.
-They will be printed and distributed at the beginning of the meeting only to the participants present who request paper copies. - 3.2.4 Contributions should be available from TSB at least one full working day before the meeting. - 3.2.5 Contributions received by the Director less than ten calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.
-Contributions judged to be of extreme importance may be admitted by the Director at shorter notice. - 3.2.6 The Director should insist that contributors follow the rules established for the presentation and form of documents set out in Recommendation ITU-T A.2, and the timing given in clause 3.1.7.
-A reminder should be sent out by the Director whenever appropriate. - 3.2.7 The Director, with the agreement of the study group chairman, may return to the contributor any document that does not comply with the general directives set out in Recommendation ITU-T A.2, so that it may be brought into line with those directives.
+3.2.1 Contributions received at least two months before a meeting may be translated (see clause 3.2.2 below) and will be posted in the original and, if applicable, in translated languages, on the web as soon as practicable after they are received.
+They will be printed and distributed at the beginning of the meeting only to the participants present who request paper copies.

+3.2.2 If a chairman, in agreement with the participants of his study group (or working party), states that his study group (or working party) is willing to use documents in the original language, no translations will be made.

+3.2.3 Contributions received by the Director less than two months but not less than twelve calendar days before the date set for the opening of a meeting cannot be translated.

+3.2.4 Contributions should be posted on the web no more than three working days after they are received by the secretariat.

+3.2.5 Contributions received by the Director less than twelve calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.
+Contributions judged to be of extreme importance may be admitted by the Director at shorter notice.
+The final decision as to their consideration by the meeting shall be taken by the study group (or working party).

+3.2.6 The Director should insist that contributors follow the rules established for the presentation and form of documents set out in Recommendation ITU-T A.2, and the timing given in clause 3.1.7.
+A reminder should be sent out by the Director whenever appropriate.

+3.2.7 The Director, with the agreement of the study group chairman, may return to the contributor any document that does not comply with the general directives set out in Recommendation ITU-T A.2, so that it may be brought into line with those directives.

-- 3.2.8 Contributions shall not be included in reports as annexes, but should be referenced as needed. - 3.2.9 Contributions should, as far as possible, be submitted to a single study group.
+3.2.8 Contributions shall not be included in reports as annexes, but should be referenced as needed.

+3.2.9 Contributions should, as far as possible, be submitted to a single study group.
 If, however, a participating body submits a contribution that it believes is of interest to several study groups, it should identify the study group primarily concerned; a single sheet giving the title of the contribution, its source and a summary of its contents will be issued to the other study groups.
 This single sheet will be numbered in the series of contributions of each study group to which it is issued.

-3.3 Temporary documents
+3.3 TDs